irynakozak2/gatling-csv-input/README.md

 - http://gatling.io
 - https://jenkins.io/

+###### Requirements
+- A CentOS box
+- Java 8
+- Gatling 2.2.3

 ###### Explanation

-Using Jenkins to kick of a pipeline job that uses Gatling (load) test multiple url's stored in a CSV.
+Using Jenkins or CLI to kick of a pipeline job that uses Gatling (load) to test multiple url's stored in a CSV...

 ###### Install Gatling Jenkins (master/slave) nodes